Combine Training

 Devin Funchess (U of Michigan/Carolina Panthers): 4.7 to 4.48

-Andew Wylie (Eastern Michigan/Kansas City Chiefs): 5.5 to 5.1
+Andew Wylie (Eastern Michigan/Washington Commanders): 5.5 to 5.1

 Tavierre Thomas (Ferris State University DB) went from being a walk-on at Ferris to 2-time All-American.
 He ran a 4.62 40-yard dash at the beginning of the combine prep program, and ended up running a 4.38 at the University of Michigan Pro Day.
 He improved his bench press from 6 reps to 13, Pro Shuttle from 4.5 to 4.3, and Broad Jump from 9’7 to 10′ at Pro Day.
 This performance helped him sign an NFL contract with the Arizona Cardinals before he moved on to the Cleveland Browns, and he is now playing for the Houston Texans.